usnistgov/oscal-xproc3/setup-notes.md

 With Java and `bash`, run `./setup.sh` to set up. `curl` and `unzip` must be available on your command line.

+Alternatively (as described below) `./setup-xmlcalabash.sh` sets up XML Calabash, not Morgana XProc IIIse.
+This is a simpler installation but not yet as well tested (in this repository).

 See [THIRD_PARTY_LICENSES.md](THIRD_PARTY_LICENSES.md) for licensing information on these products and open-source initiatives.

-Or, by hand ...
+Or, by hand

-## Set up Morgana XProc IIIse
+## Install Morgana XProc IIIse

 Morgana can be downloaded from  https://sourceforge.net/projects/morganaxproc-iiise/files